phuphighter/options_pricing/README.md

 # OptionsPricing

-Module for finance options pricing models in Ruby.
-Right now, only supports Black Scholes.
+Module for financial options pricing models in Ruby.
+Right now, only supports [Black Scholes](http://en.wikipedia.org/wiki/Black%E2%80%93Scholes).
 I plan to add more models in the future.

 ## Installation